editor-code-assistant/eca-emacs/README.md

 - `eca-chat-toggle-window`: toggle chat window.
 - `eca-chat-timeline`: Show user prompt history as a timeline.
 - `eca-open-global-config`: Open ECA global config file.
+- `eca-chat-new`: Starts a new chat for same session.
+- `eca-chat-select`: Select a chat from all running for same session.

 ### Variables